Starlink vs. Hughesnet: Which Satellite Internet Provider Is Best?

 Hughesnet data tokens

-Starlink requires customers to pay up front for their Starlink hardware, which costs $599 for the Standard Starlink, and $2,500 for the High Performance option (for power users, home-based business owners, and others who want a higher level of internet speed and reliability).
+Starlink requires customers to pay upfront for their Starlink hardware, which costs $349 for the Standard Starlink and $2,500 for the High-Performance option (for power users, home-based business owners, and others who want a higher level of internet speed and reliability).

-In case you are not satisfied with your Starlink service, you can return the equipment within 30 days for a full refund.
+If you are unsatisfied with your Starlink service, you can return the equipment within 30 days for a full refund.
 After that, the equipment is yours to keep.
 If you eventually cancel your Starlink service (after the 30-day return period), you can sell the equipment to another Starlink customer.

 If you lease your Hughesnet equipment and are canceling your service, you must make arrangements with Hughesnet to return your equipment within 45 days of cancellation.
-This will help you avoid fees for unreturned equipment.
-Call Hughesnet Customer Care to start the equipment return process
+This way, you can avoid fees for unreturned equipment.
+Call Hughesnet Customer Care to start the equipment return process.

 Starlink issues vs. Hughesnet problems

 Every satellite internet provider has its pros and cons.
-Starlink is not yet available in the entire contiguous United States, while Hughesnet has nationwide availability.
-Starlink has also received low marks for inconsistent reliability.
+Starlink has received low marks for inconsistent reliability and lack of responsive customer service.

-Hughesnet has slower data speeds than Starlink, and the most high-speed data you can get with Hughesnet is 200GB per month, while Starlink offers unlimited data at a lower cost.
+Hughesnet has slower speeds than Starlink, and the most high-speed data you can get with Hughesnet is 200GB per month, while Starlink offers unlimited data at a lower cost.
 Every internet service provider will have a few issues and possible downsides, especially if you live in a rural area that is hard to reach with cable or fiber internet.
-Being aware of possible issues and complaints from other customers will help you choose the best option for your home internet needs.
+Being aware of potential problems and complaints from other customers will help you choose the best option for your home internet needs.

 Starlink reliability